Welcome to ICULTA 2026

 Berlin International Airport (BER), Overseas flights may be possible via Frankfurt (FRA) or Munich (MUC)

-Member Advanced UV for Life – Early Bird (ends March 18)
+Member Advanced UV for Life – (ends April 14th)

 Notice to Sponsors regarding Registration